 Whatever reason motivates this desire to change, you need to know that it could be disastrous if you get things wrong the first time around.
 This guide was designed to help you confront that eventuality.
 It’ll equip you with everything you need to know to face the boat carpet replacement challenge head-on.

-How to Prep for Boat Carpet Replacement
+How to Prepare for Boat Carpet Replacement

-Chose Heavier Carpet
+Chose Heavier Boat Carpet

 When choosing a boat carpet, the general rule of thumb is heavy is always better.
 The quality of a particular carpet can be summed up by the number of fibers it has.
 The heavier carpet has denser and more durable fibers than the lighter ones.
 They will last longer and will remain presentable long after the lighter ones lose their color and texture.

-I will recommend going with carpets that are 16oz or heavier.
+I recommend going with carpets that are 16oz or heavier.
 Anything lesser might be just a colossal waste of money.

 Choosing the Right Color

 This isn’t too important if you aren’t too hung up on aesthetics.
 But if you are all about appearances, then take your time with this process.
 Try choosing something that goes well with the seats or decals on your boat.
 Picking the darker color might look better now, but it might not look good after the color wades away under the Sun.
 On the other hand, lighter colors don’t fade as much but are less attractive and easily get dirty.

 Choosing the Right Glue for Your Boat’s Deck

 The glue you decide to use is just as important as the carpet itself, and you always want to go with water-based glues.
 Alcohol-based glues work fine too, but they tend not to last as long as the water-based stuff.
 If you are unsure which one you should use, Henry’s exterior carpet adhesive is a safe choice.
 It could be a bit messy to work with, but it adheres fast and will hold for a long time.
 It’s best not to use it on a hot day; keep it away from the Sun.

 Remove the Old Boat Carpet

 The first thing you need to do is remove all the furniture and removable objects off the boat’s deck.
 Then inspect the edges of the carpet to make sure everything is in order.
 If everything looks good, get a knife and start to pry the carpet from the deck at one edge and work your way to the other edge.

 Your carpet will age out and fade eventually.
 It doesn’t matter how well you take care of your boat.
 The only way to slow down the process is by making sure you get the best materials the next time you change your carpeting.

-Map out The Deck
+Map Out The Boat’s Deck

 This might be one of the most complicated parts of the process.
 It involves mapping out the deck so that you can cut and apply the carpet hitch-free.